 - c) No buildings or structures, nor the cutting of trees, or the removal or placing of fill of any kind, whether originating on the site or elsewhere, shall be permitted within the Environmental Protection Designation and the vegetation protection zone.
 Limited site alteration may be permitted to prevent harm to life or property subject to the recommendations of a Natural Heritage Evaluation approved by the Town.
-This Plan recognizes and enforces the minimum buffer and vegetation protection zones as established under all relevant Provincial and Regional policy. - d) Notwithstanding policy 4.4.4.3 of this Plan, within any portion of the Environmental Protection designation that is within the Regional Greenlands System as shown on Schedule 4A, development and site alteration is not permitted, save and except for the following uses subject to meeting the requirements of the applicable Provincial plans such as:
+This Plan recognizes and enforces the minimum buffer and vegetation protection zones as established under all relevant Provincial and Regional policy - d) Development and site alteration shall not be permitted within fish habitat except in accordance with provincial and federal requirements. - e) Lands within the Environmental Protection Designation shall generally not form part of any new lots to be created for the purposes of development, other than to facilitate the establishment of the uses permitted by this Plan.